 1. Research local companies.

 Do a Google search.
 Ask other companies whose websites you admire for their agency, and network on LinkedIn.
-The first step is to put a list together of about a dozen companies you would like to research further.
+The first step is to list about a dozen companies you would like to research further.
 This is your starting point.

 2. Go to their websites.